 I do wish someone would go for wild early triassic shit at some point.

 Still, I liked the show.
-Though they really need to fuck off with putting flight feathers on dromaesaurids exceeding the singledigit kg weight range.
+Though they really need to frick off with putting flight feathers on dromaesaurids exceeding the singledigit kg weight range.

 The pterosaurs were great in every episode, though.
 No surprise, considering who's advising the show.